SimonHansul/DEBBase.jl/README.md

 out = DEBBase.simulator(DEBParamCollection())
 ```

-`params` will be a nested mutable struct containing a set of default parameters.
+`params` will be a nested mutable struct containing a set of default parameters. <br>
+The only purpose of the default parameters is to provide a place to get started and a reference during development.<br>
 The full documentation of the package is given [here](docs/build/index.html).
 (Note that within the documentation of each function, you can click on `source` to inspect the corresponding source code.)
 You can also inspect the test scripts for more simulation examples.